arjan/compiler_cache/README.md

 ```

 The input argument is always called 'input'.
 There is just one input
-argument - use a tuple and pattern matching to use multiple arguments.
+argument - use a tuple and pattern matching to use multiple
+arguments.
+To use a different variable name, use the `:input_name`
+config option in the `use` statement.

 After *N* cache misses (default: 1, so the second time the same
 expression is called), expressions are cached into a module on the